 Upon completion of an investigation, the Investigating Officer will report findings in an appropriate format (usually written) to the Section 151 Officer.
-The final report will also be issued to the Chief Executive, the Monitoring Officer and the Head of Internal Audit, and if appropriate to the relevant Head of Service / Strategic Director.
+The final report will also be issued to the Chief Executive, the Monitoring Officer and the Head of Internal Audit, and if appropriate to the relevant Assistant Director / Strategic Director.